GRANT OPPORTUNITIES FOR BRONX INDIVIDUAL ARTISTS, ARTS ORGANIZATIONS, & ARTIST COLLECTIVES

-The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and nonprofit and community based organization leaders to serve as panelists for our 2019 grant cycle.
+The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and nonprofit and community based organization leaders to serve as panelists for our 2020 grant cycle.

 Panelists to review applications, provide comments, and score applications in order to recommend recipients.

-Special note: Panelists for Community Engagement Grants must be Bronx residents.
+Potential panelists from all boroughs are welcome to apply.
+Note that panelists for Community Engagement Grants must be Bronx residents.
 Those serving on the BRIO panels MUST reside outside of the Bronx and have expertise in specific artistic disciplines.
 BCA supports panel diversity in all forms: age, race, gender, disabilities, sexual orientation, artistic discipline, location, etc.